COSC3020/tsp-held-karp-Kodoka/README.md

-First my algorithm selects each of $n$ input cities as the origin for our prospective route, then recursively it tries each of the remaining options, which each, in turn, tries each of the remaining options from their own pool of candidates, during each recursive call until no unvisited cities remain, at which point it returns the best, shortest, path.
+First my algorithm selects each of $n$ input cities as the origin for our prospective route, then recursively it tries each of the remaining options, which each, in turn, tries each of the remaining options from their own pool of candidates, during each recursive call, until no unvisited cities remain, at which point it returns the best, shortest, path.
 Thus the worst case runtime complexity is $\Theta(n!)$.